LifeFone Reviews (Cost, Complaints, Pros, and Cons)

 LifeFone Replacement Parts

-LifeFone offers a lifetime warranty on their medical alert base unit and pendant, which covers any defects in materials or workmanship.
+LifeFone offers a lifetime warranty on its medical alert base unit and pendant, which covers any defects in materials or workmanship.
 If a customer receives a defective unit, they can contact LifeFone’s customer service to request a replacement.
 However, the warranty does not cover damage caused by accidents, including water damage or dropping the unit.

 In cases where the equipment is damaged due to accident or misuse, the customer will need to pay for the replacement.
 LifeFone offers a replacement policy for damaged equipment, which allows customers to purchase a replacement unit at a discounted rate.

-In summary, LifeFone offers a lifetime warranty on their medical alert base unit and pendant for defects in materials or workmanship.
+In summary, LifeFone offers a lifetime warranty on its medical alert base unit and pendant for defects in materials or workmanship.
 However, they do not cover damage caused by accidents, including water damage or dropping the unit.
 Customers can purchase replacement units at a discounted rate through LifeFone’s replacement policy if they damage their equipment.

 Frequently Asked Questions